Enyobeni Tavern disaster: Investigation

 In the immediate aftermath of the incident, an investigation was opened into the probable causes of the deaths.
 Samples from the bodies of the victims were taken to toxicology laboratories in Cape Town for analysis.
 The South African Police Service released a statement regarding the incident and stated that they would be deploying "maximum resources" to the investigation, and also said the public should not speculate on the cause of death.
 Police guarded the tavern scene in the days after the incident to prevent tampering.

-A provincial safety officer said that since there were "no visible wounds", the cause of death was likely not a stampede.
-A spokesperson for the Eastern Cape's provincial community safety department went on to state that they were ruling out a stampede entirely and that the most likely cause of death was poison-related, pointing out CCTV footage showing hookah pipes at the tavern.
+A provincial safety officer said that since there were no visible injuries on the bodies, the cause of the deaths was likely not a stampede.
+A spokesperson for the Eastern Cape's provincial community safety department went on to state that they were ruling out a stampede entirely and that the most likely cause of death was either poison or asphyxia related, pointing out CCTV footage showing hookah pipes at the tavern.
 Eastern Cape MEC for Safety Weziwe Tikana ruled out a stampede because "there were three young people who were coming to speak to us when we got to the scene, and they fainted along the way.
 One of them has since died while en-route to hospital.
 This means what they consumed remained in their bodies."
-An Eastern Cape police spokesperson said the culprit was either something ingested or inhaled.
+An Eastern Cape police spokesperson then later said the main cause was either something ingested or inhaled.

 On 29 June, news reports said the investigators suspect carbon monoxide poisoning from a petrol generator that was operating in the tavern after a power outage in the area.
-While autopsies have not yet been completed, the chief medical officer at the local mortuary said the bodies showed signs of "chemical asphyxia".
+While postmortem examinations have not yet been completed, the chief medical officer at the local mortuary said the bodies showed signs of "chemical asphyxia".
 However, a different official in the forensic pathology services said "It is highly unlikely that the cause of death was through fumes from a generator.
 But we are still waiting for toxicology results."
 On 6 July, an Eastern Cape Department of Health official said that a stampede had been ruled out but that more time would be needed to determine cause of death.
 A forensic pathology team examined the tavern where 17 bodies were found.
 Postmortems were performed the same day.

 On 19 July, it was reported that methanol was present in the bodies of all 21 of the deceased.
 "Alcohol poisoning" and carbon monoxide have been ruled out.
 Dr. Litha Matiwane, Eastern Cape provincial deputy director for clinical service, stated authorities are still examining whether the found levels of this toxic chemical were lethal, or whether an additional factor leading to death was involved.

 In September, the families of the victims rejected the findings of an official toxicology report, which ascribed the deaths to suffocation.
 The Eastern Cape Department of Health briefed family members on the findings of the toxicology reports, but did not provide written documentation.
 This has upset the family members.